A Parameter-Free Two-Bit Covariance Estimator with Improved Operator Norm Error Rate: Introduction

 \subsection{Related Works}

-Under a direct 1-bit sign quantizer, many works have investigated covariance estimation from $\{\sign(\bm{X}_i)\}_{i=1}^n$ under the name of "arcsin-law" (e.g., \cite{jacovitti1994estimation,choi2016near,van1966spectrum,vershynin2018high}), but it is impossible to estimate the full covariance in this case as the magnitudes of the samples are completely lost.\footnote{Indeed, we can only hope to estimate the correlation matrix with all-ones diagonal, see \cite[Sec.
-1.2]{dirksen2022covariance}).} For estimating the full covariance $\bm{\Sigma}$, as we pursue in this paper, one must introduce non-zero thresholds $\bm{\tau}_i \in \mathbb{R}^n$ called "dither" before the 1-bit quantization and collect $\sign(\bm{X}_i+\bm{\tau}_i)$ instead.
-Such a technique known as "dithering", with its aid on signal reconstruction observed in engineering works \cite{roberts1962picture,limb1969design,jayant1972application} and theory established in \cite{gray1993dithered,schuchman1964dither}, recently again received much attention from researchers working on various estimation problems like compressed sensing, covariance estimation, matrix completion and reduced-rank regression (e.g., \cite{chen2022high,chen2023quantized,dirksen2019quantized,dirksen2021non,dirksen2022covariance,xu2020quantized,thrampoulidis2020generalized,jung2021quantized,chen2022quantizing}).
-Specifically, for covariance estimation, some works proposed to use random Gaussian dithering \cite{eamaz2021modified,eamaz2022covariance,eamaz2023covariance} or deterministic fixed dithering (e.g., \cite{chapeau2008fisher,fang2010adaptive}), but to our knowledge, these two lines of works are restricted to Gaussian samples and does not establish non-asymptotic result, thus provide little guarantee for the practical finite-sample setting.
-We will not further explain these works since our interest is on estimators for sub-Gaussian distributions with non-asymptotic guarantee.
+Under a direct 1-bit sign quantizer, many works have investigated covariance estimation from $\{\sign(\bm{X}_i)\}_{i=1}^n$\footnote{Here, $\sign(\cdot)$ is the 1-bit (sign) quantizer defined as $\sign(a)=1$ (if $a\geq 0$) and $\sign(a)=-1$ (if $a<0$).} under the name of ``arcsin-law" (e.g., \cite{jacovitti1994estimation,choi2016near,van1966spectrum,vershynin2018high}), but it is impossible to estimate the full covariance in this case as the magnitudes of the samples are completely lost.\footnote{Indeed, we can only hope to estimate the correlation matrix with all-ones diagonal (e.g., \cite{dirksen2022covariance}), {and in this case the {\it non-asymptotic} error rate has also been established under {\it Gaussian} samples \cite[Thm.
+1]{dirksen2022covariance}}.} For estimating the full covariance $\bm{\Sigma}$, as we pursue in this paper, one must introduce non-zero thresholds $\bm{\tau}_i \in \mathbb{R}^n$ called ``dither" before the 1-bit quantization and collect $\sign(\bm{X}_i+\bm{\tau}_i)$ instead.
+Such a technique known as ``dithering", with its aid on signal reconstruction observed in engineering works \cite{roberts1962picture,limb1969design,jayant1972application} and theory established in \cite{gray1993dithered,schuchman1964dither}, recently again received much attention from researchers working on various estimation problems like compressed sensing, covariance estimation, matrix completion and reduced-rank regression (e.g., \cite{chen2022high,chen2023quantized,dirksen2019quantized,dirksen2021non,dirksen2022covariance,xu2020quantized,thrampoulidis2020generalized,jung2021quantized,chen2022quantizing}).
+Specifically, for covariance estimation, some works proposed to use random Gaussian dithering \cite{eamaz2021modified,eamaz2022covariance,eamaz2023covariance} or deterministic fixed dithering (e.g., \cite{chapeau2008fisher,fang2010adaptive}), but to our best knowledge, these two lines of works are restricted to {\it Gaussian samples and do not establish non-asymptotic result}, thus provide little guarantee for the practical finite-sample setting.
+We will not further explain these works since our interest is on estimators for {\it sub-Gaussian} distributions with {\it non-asymptotic guarantee}.

 The work most relevant to ours is Dirksen {\em et al.} \cite{dirksen2022covariance} who developed the first 2-bit covariance estimator that applies to sub-Gaussian samples and enjoys non-asymptotic near minimax error rate.
 Let $\{\bm{\tau}_{i1},\bm{\tau}_{i2}\}_{i=1}^n\sim\mathscr{U}[-\lambda,\lambda]^d$ be i.i.d. uniform dithers independent of the $K$-sub-Gaussian $\{\bm{X}_i\}_{i=1}^n$, they proposed to quantize the $i$-th sample $\bm{X}_i$ to $\bm{\dot{X}}_{i1}=\lambda\cdot\sign(\bm{X}_i+\bm{\tau}_{i1})$ and $\bm{\dot{X}}_{i2}=\lambda\cdot\sign(\bm{X}_i+\bm{\tau}_{i2})$, thus only retaining two bits per entry.
 Based on the observation $\mathbbm{E}(\bm{\dot{X}}_{i1}\bm{\dot{X}}_{i2}^\top)=\bm{\Sigma}$ that holds if $\lambda\geq \|\bm{X}_i\|_\infty$ \cite[Lem.
 15]{dirksen2022covariance}, the 2-bit estimator in \cite{dirksen2022covariance} is defined as